Types of Acne

 When we define types of acne, we usually refer to whether it is inflammatory or not and the size and shape of the lesion.

-There are the microscopic small comedonal acne that can be in the form of whiteheads (closed comedo) or blackheads (open comedo).
+There is the microscopic small comedonal acne that can be in the form of whiteheads (closed comedo) or blackheads (open comedo).

-A more serious formation of acne is nodules and pustules.
+A more serious form of acne is nodules and pustules.
 Nodules are large and firm and exist below the skin, whereas pustules are yellowish bumps that are pus-filled.